 In order to prevent risks possibly having a severe impact on business operations, and to create confidence among all groups of stakeholders that BPP has been operating its businesses in accordance with laws and external regulations, the company has established the Internal Audit and Corporate Compliance as a major force to coordinate and monitor legal compliance with two main areas of responsibilities, including:

 |Corporate Compliance||Internal Audit|

-Auditing of the Internal Control System and Compliance with Internal Policies and Regulations
+Auditing of Internal Control System and Compliance with Policies and Regulations within the Organization

 |China||Zhouping Power Plant||•||•||•|

 |Luannan Power Plant||•||•||•|